akashkumar-404/Heliverse/README.md

   <li>Material UI</li>
   <li>Json-server</li>

-  have look on deployed link for more detail---->  https://akashkumar404-gmail-com-makes-great-sites-0248a.netlify.app/

   Here User can create team with unique member,filter according to the requirement search person in the search bar.
   ![image](https://user-images.githubusercontent.com/103576912/191364575-a027ce29-9b4f-403b-b989-1e60e0ea8a21.png)